 Swimming in the Dead Sea can either be fun or a painful experience.
-Bernard O’Shea tests the waters and finds it really floats his bloat.
+But no matter how heavy you are, it will float your bloat.

 For a brief but thrilling moment, I discovered what it was like to be an Olympic swimmer.
 My sporting triumph occurred on the Dead Sea, which is renowned for its density – it’s almost 10 times saltier than the oceans and its water is like a thick syrup.
 It’s the kindest, most flattering weighing scale on Earth – as soon as you tread water on it, you lighten up.